 - Improved data security and privacy – Edge computing can improve security and privacy by effectively reducing the number of sensors and actuators that need to be connected to the Internet.
 This can, in turn, minimize exposure to security attacks.
 With data processed locally, the amount of sensitive data sent through the network is also reduced.

 - Better App performance – Storage and processing of data at the edge (instead of journeying back and forth to the cloud) minimizes lag times and this helps to improve overall application performance.
-This also improves real-time monitoring of data.
+This also improves the real-time monitoring of data.

-- Unlimited scalability – In edge computing, scalability of your IoT network is really dependent on deploying edge servers at requisite locations of data generation.
+- Unlimited scalability – In edge computing, the scalability of your IoT network is really dependent on deploying edge servers at requisite locations of data generation.
 This frees up businesses from depending on cloud infrastructure storage and costs and enables them to scale at will.

 - Better business efficiency and reliability – Significantly reduced data traffic and decreased cloud storage can lead to more predictability and structure in business operations.
 With the whole world relying on digital connectivity for home and business use 24/7 now, it is critical for businesses to remain always available at the point of need.
 Edge computing can help by increasing the availability of site uptimes and even prevent electrical failures.
-IT Consulting Providers in Houston can help you put this in action today.
+IT Consulting Providers in Houston can help you put this into action today.

 About the Author

 Scott Young is the president of PennComp LLC, an IT Support Houston company.
 Being a CPA, Six Sigma Master Blackbelt, Change Management Certified and Myers Briggs Qualified, Scott’s expertise is reflected in PennComp as a leading IT company for computer services and network integration.
 PennComp utilizes Six Sigma methodologies and practices in their service delivery and offers state-of-the-art monitoring and management tools to their clients.
 His blog can be found at https://www.penncomp.com/blog/.